 - September 1 : Last day for Web Registration

 - September 2 - 6: last week to add classes (procedure to be determined)

-Additional dates and deadlines can be found on our Academic Calendar.
-Students and faculty should be familiar with the upcoming dates and deadlines as the University has not modified the Spring 2020 semester timeline at this time.
+Additional key dates and deadlines can be found on our Academic Calendar.
+Students and faculty should be familiar with the upcoming dates and deadlines.

 Frequently Asked Questions

 We have attempted to answer some of the most common questions received during the evolving COVID-19 situation.
-As the situation changes, we will update our frequently asked questions, noting updates dates in parentheses after the question.
+As the situation changes, we will update our frequently asked questions.

 Your instructor will make any decisions about how and when to adapt testing procedures to meet these expectations.
 Please contact your instructor to confirm the arrangements for your class.

 Graduate students should review the FAQ site established by Deputy Provost Beth Dolan for additional guidance on specifics related to graduate education.
 If you have additional questions, you can submit them on that website.

 No. Because the spring semester abruptly transitioned to remote learning, the CR/DCR/NCR grade option was offered to ease the stress of the transition to the remote learning environment.
 Since you are able to plan for the fall semester in advance, you should expect to earn a traditional letter grade for your courses.